MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/network-devices.md

 ### Required threat and vulnerability management user permission

 Registration finished with an error: "It looks like you don't have sufficient permissions for adding a new agent.
-The required permission is 'Manage security settings in Defender for Cloud'."
+The required permission is 'Manage security settings in Defender'."

 Press any key to exit.